 So, do you feel like your relationship is going sideways?
 Don’t start taking oxytocin supplements.
 Research has shown that the best remedy is novelty.
 The relationships that last the longest are the ones where couples keep the romance alive by going on date nights or city trips.
 Novelty triggers neurochemicals to be released in the brain, causing you to feel good, also about each other.
 The same neurochemicals that were released the first time you fell in love.
 Compare it to your favourite dish.
 If you were to eat the same dish every single time you’d eventually grow tired of it.
 Mixing it up keeps it fun.

 Several studies have linked emotional and physical pain to the same systems.
 In 2006 a study was done where participants were tested for their pain threshold.
-After that they had to play a digital ball-tossing game.
-They thought they played with two other participants, but in reality the entire game was run by the computer.
-In some cases participants received the ball a fair amount of times, but in other cases participants never got the ball and were, so called, socially excluded.
+After that, they had to play a digital ball-tossing game.
+They thought they played with two other participants, but in reality, the entire game was run by the computer.
+In some cases, participants received the ball a fair amount of times.
+But in other cases, participants never got the ball and were, so-called, socially excluded.
 The socially excluded participants reported 67% more social distress than the non-excluded participants, but they also reported higher pain ratings in a follow-up pain threshold test.
 This indicates that there is a link between social and physical pain.

 This research is supported by fMRI studies.
-Emotional and phsycial pain are both processd in the brain’s dorsal anterior cingulate cortex.
+Emotional and physical pain are both processed in the brain’s dorsal anterior cingulate cortex.
 This area is active in processing pain stimuli.
 Presumably, this reflects not so much the processing of pain stimuli per se, but rather the aversive nature of these incentives.
 That physical and emotional pain are processed in the same system is corroborated by the fact that people who experience ailments such as chronic pain also tend to experience social rejection and emotional anxiety more strongly.

-To sum up, it can be said that our brain has a major influence on the way we love, and how we feel about our lover or ex-lover.
+To sum up, it can be said that our brain has a major influence on the way we experience love, and how we feel about our lover or ex-lover.
 Keep in mind that novelty keeps a relationship strong and lasting!